 Appreciate What You Have by Practicing Gratitude

 People who are grateful are more satisfied with their relationships with friends and family.
 They’re happier, less depressed and less stressed.
 They feel more in control of their lives, have higher self-esteem and cope better when things get tough.
 So how can you start living with more gratitude?
-You could write a thank-you letter to someone in your life you've never properly thanked, or regularly write about three things you're grateful for in a journal.
+You could write a thank-you letter to someone in your life you've never properly thanked, or regularly write three things you're grateful for in a daily journal.
 In one study, a group of people was asked to practice this gratitude exercise every day for one week.
 Even though the exercise lasted for only seven days, when measured a month later, participants were happier and less depressed than they'd been at baseline, and they also stayed happier and less depressed at the three- and six-month follow-ups.

 Get to Know Someone Who Doesn't Have What You Have

 Think of something you own that you might take for granted—your slightly (or very) dirty 2002 Camry, the trusty laptop you carry around with you every day.
 Now talk to someone who doesn't have that thing.
 What's life like for them?
 What difficulties do they face without the thing you don't think twice about having?
-Research shows that found connecting with people different from us broadens our compassion and awareness and deepens our sense of community—and we get to know people who don't have the things we take for granted, it gives us an even deeper appreciation for what we do have.
+Research shows that connecting with people different from us broadens our compassion and awareness and deepens our sense of community—and when we get to know people who don't have the things we take for granted, it gives us an even deeper appreciation for what we do have.